A Young Supernova Selection Pipeline For The LSST Era: YSN Selection Criteria Development

 We considered the information provided in the ZTF alerts, along with additional data products provided by Lasair, and proposed a set of YSN selection criteria.
 These proposed criteria are presented in Table \ref{tab:ztf_selection_criteria} along with a summary of the motivations behind using them, which are discussed in more detail below.

-Our first proposed criterion, objects must be brighter than 22.5 mag in either the $r$- or $g$-band, was adopted from the current TiDES selection criteria. \citetalias{TiDES_2024} used this to ensure that a selected object is bright enough to meet the TiDES SN spectral success criteria (SSC), which is a criterion that defines whether or not an observation was successful.
-The SSC for TiDES SN is that for a given spectrum the mean signal to noise ratio in the wavelength range $4500-8000$\AA\ is more than 5 per 15 \AA, which is based on the ability of SN classification tools to provide reliable classifications \citepalias{TiDES_2024}.
+Our first proposed criterion, objects must be brighter than 22.5 mag in either the $r$- or $g$-band, was adopted from the current TiDES selection criteria. \citetalias{TiDES_2025} used this to ensure that a selected object is bright enough to meet the TiDES SN spectral success criteria (SSC), which is a criterion that defines whether or not an observation was successful.
+The SSC for TiDES SN is that for a given spectrum the mean signal to noise ratio in the wavelength range $4500-8000$\AA\ is more than 5 per 15 \AA, which is based on the ability of SN classification tools to provide reliable classifications \citepalias{TiDES_2025}.
 Therefore, we also require our objects to be brighter than 22.5 mag.
-It is worth mentioning that ZTF has a best case $5\sigma$ limit of ${\sim}21.5$ mag \citep{ZTF_Bellm_2018}, meaning that this criterion has no effect on the produced ZTF SN samples.
+It is worth mentioning that ZTF has a best case $5\sigma$ limit of ${\sim}21.5$ mag \citep{ZTF_Bellm_2018}, meaning that this criterion has no effect on the produced ZTF samples.

-The second criterion, that objects must have a declination between $-5$\degree and $70$\degree, was implemented to mimic the 4MOST declination range, which is from $-70$\degree to $5$\degree.
-As the ZTF and 4MOST footprints are predominantly in the Northern and Southern hemispheres respectively, there is very little footprint overlap between the surveys.
-Therefore, we made the decision to shift the 4MOST declination range Northward by 65\degree, which puts the declination range ($-5$\degree $<$ declination $<70$\degree) in the ZTF footprint but covers a similar area to that of 4MOST footprint.

-Our next criterion, exclusion of objects between Galactic latitudes of $-10$\degree and $10$\degree, was used to remove the Galactic plane from our selection region.
-As TiDES is an extragalactic survey, we are only interested in extragalactic transients.
+The second criterion, exclusion of objects between Galactic latitudes of $-10$\degree and $10$\degree, was used to remove the Galactic plane from our selection region.
+We are only interested in extragalactic transients.
 Therefore, this criteria reduces the number of Galactic transients that are selected by our selection criteria.

-The fourth criterion, an object must have two or more positive difference detections greater than $5\sigma$ in the same band, is to exclude objects with a single or no positive detections in both the $g$- and $r$-bands.
+Our next criterion, an object must have two or more positive difference detections greater than $5\sigma$ in the same band, is to exclude objects with a single or no positive detections in both the $g$- and $r$-bands.
 As is made clear in Section \ref{subsec:ztf_application_methods}, by applying this criterion we reduced the computational resources and time required to apply our last two criteria.

 Next we utilised \texttt{Sherlock} \citep{sherlock_Young}, a contextual classifier, to filter out objects that we considered as contamination such as: variable stars (VS), active galactic nuclei (AGN), cataclysmic variables (CV), and bright stars (BS).
 The classifier is not 100 percent accurate, but we are not looking for a complete sample of YSNe, and our last two selection criteria are focused on removing any contaminants that remain.